JordanSchuetz/PubNub-Presence-Tutorial/README.md

 ## PubNub Presence Sample Application

 This demo is a stripped down javascript example that will teach you the basics of how to properly integrate presence into your application.
+You can try the <a href="https://jordanschuetz.github.io/PubNub-Presence-Tutorial/">demo by clicking here</a>.

 Make sure before you start that you have these features enabled in your PubNub Admin Dashboard: